MohamadJehad/OnlineFitnessTraining/README.md

 - Python with Flask
 - MySQL workbench
-   As you will need to import my files(stored in database folder) in your workbench And you will need to change the mysql_config(lines: `17 to 22`) with yours
+   1- You will need to import my files(stored in database folder) in your workbench 2- You will need to change the mysql_config(lines: `17 to 22`) with yours 3- mysql.connector: Ensure that you have the mysql.connector module installed to interact with MySQL databases in the Python environment.
 - Modern web browser with localStorage support
 - Jinja (only used in one html page)